 15 Ways to Get Rid of Acne (Pimples) Without Cosmetic Procedures

-Acne is the most common skin issue in the world, affecting 85% of people.
-It often occurs in puberty as acne vulgaris but can continue well into adulthood.
+vulgaris but can continue well into adulthood.
 Acne causes red bumps or pimples on the face but the neck, chest, back, shoulders, and upper arms can also get affected.
+If you’ve ever wondered what causes acne or why people get pimples, the answer lies in a combination of hormones, bacteria, and genetics.

 what is acne: a woman with acne on her face